kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/user_cluster/admin_guide/_index.en.md

 - **Enabled by Default**: If this checkbox is selected, User Cluster Monitoring will be enabled by default in the cluster creation page.
 - **Enforce**: If this is selected, User Cluster Monitoring will be enabled by default, and users will not be able to change it.

-**User Cluster Alertmanager Domain:**
+**User Cluster Alertmanager Prefix:**

+- Domain name prefix on which the User Cluster Alertmanager will be exposed to KKP users.
+It has to be the same prefix that has been used during the MLA stack installation in the Seed cluster (see [Expose Grafana & Alertmanager UI](#expose-grafana--alertmanager-ui)).
+- Seed name and the base domain under which KKP is running will be appended to it, e.g. for prefix `alertmanager` the final URL would be `https://alertmanager.<seed-name>.<kkp-domain>`.

+**User Cluster Grafana Prefix:**

-- This domain will be used to expose Alertmanager UI to users.
-It has to be the same domain that has been set up during the MLA stack installation in the Seed cluster.
-A link to Alertmanager UI will be visible in the tab “User Cluster Alertmanager”  in the cluster details view.
+- Domain name prefix on which the User Cluster Grafana will be exposed to KKP users.
+It has to be the same prefix that has been used during the MLA stack installation in the Seed cluster (see [Expose Grafana & Alertmanager UI](#expose-grafana--alertmanager-ui)).
+- Seed name and the base domain under which KKP is running will be appended to it, e.g. for prefix `grafana` the final URL would be `https://grafana.<seed-name>.<kkp-domain>`.

 ### Addons Configuration
 KKP provides several addons for user clusters, that can be helpful when the User Cluster Monitoring feature is enabled, namely: